oloed/webactors/README.md

 browser UI.

-In most respects, the spawned actor behaves like any other WebActors actor, and can interoperate with actors in the worker's parent VM.
-The main difference is that any messages crossing the worker/parent boundary are copied using `postMessage`, so some message features (such as classes) may not be preserved.
+In most respects, the spawned actor behaves like any other WebActors actor; it can spawn more actors within the worker, and can also interoperate with actors in the worker's parent VM.
+The main difference is that any messages crossing the worker/parent boundary are transferred using `postMessage`, so messages are copied rather than sent by reference, and messages containing non-POD objects may not be received as expected.

 ### WebActors.spawnLinkedWorker(scriptUrl)